 4. Get Organized

 It might seem obvious to have a step called get organized in a guide of how to be organized.
 What we mean by this is get the right materials to get organized.
+And you can definitely get it at the Luvo Store!
+They have everything you are looking for in a makeup organizer.

 Measure your makeup drawer and find some trays that you can neatly tidy away your products into.
 These are absolute lifesavers for staving off the chaos once you’ve put all your products back in your drawers.
 They’ll stop them from turning into a mess again.